prantlf/jsonlint/README.md

-    --enforce-double-quotes      surrounds all strings with double quotes --enforce-single-quotes      surrounds all strings with single quotes --trim-trailing-commas       omit trailing commas from objects and arrays --force-crlf                 makes sure all line breaks are CRLF --succeed-with-no-files      succeed (exit code 0) if no files were found --[no-]color                 force or disable colourful output of the diff -v, --version                output the version number
+    --enforce-double-quotes      surrounds all strings with double quotes --enforce-single-quotes      surrounds all strings with single quotes --trim-trailing-commas       omit trailing commas from objects and arrays --no-compact-empty-objects   insert line break between empty {} and [] --force-crlf                 make sure all line breaks are CRLF --succeed-with-no-files      succeed (exit code 0) if no files were found --[no-]color                 force or disable colourful output of the diff -v, --version                output the version number